1300 088 065

 What This Means for Your Homebuying Journey

 Understanding the “why” of a rate hike is only half the battle.
 As a first homebuyer, you need to know exactly how these changes hit your hip pocket.
-When the RBA raises the cash rate, most Australian banks pass that cost directly to you.
+Following the May 5, 2026, RBA decision, lenders are expected to pass the full 0.25% increase onto variable-rate products almost immediately.

 Even a small move of 0.25% adds up quickly over a 30-year loan.
-Based on current February 2026 data, here is how the latest hike changes your monthly budget:
+With the cash rate now at 4.35%, typical owner-occupier variable rates are hovering around 6.90%.
+Here is how your monthly budget changes:

 Calculations assume a 30-year principal and interest loan.
-Your specific rate may vary based on your lender and deposit size.
+Your specific rate may vary based on your lender, LVR, and credit profile.

 The "Buffer Factor": The Hidden Hurdle

-The biggest challenge for 2026 buyers isn’t just the higher monthly payment.
-It’s the serviceability buffer.
+The biggest challenge for mid-2026 buyers isn’t just the higher monthly payment—it’s the serviceability buffer.

 The Australian Prudential Regulation Authority (APRA) currently requires banks to use a 3% buffer when testing your loan application.
-This means if you apply for a loan at a 6.40% interest rate, the bank must prove you can still pay it if the rate hits 9.40%.
+This means if you apply for a loan at a 6.90% interest rate, the bank must prove you can still manage the debt if the rate hits 9.90%.

-• Borrowing Power: As the cash rate rises, your “stress test” rate also goes up.
-This often reduces the maximum amount a bank will lend you.
+• Borrowing Power Crunch: As the cash rate rises, your “stress test” rate also moves up.
+Since February, the average Australian’s borrowing power has dropped by roughly 5% in total.

-• Higher Floor Rates: Some lenders use a “floor rate” (e.g., 5.40% or higher).
+• The 7% Floor: Most lenders have now effectively moved their “floor rates” above 7%.
 They test you against whichever is higher: the floor rate or your actual rate plus 3%.

 interest rate forecasts